 Composer Institute History

 The Composer Institute is an outgrowth of the Minnesota Orchestra’s “Perfect Pitch” program, an series of new music reading sessions for Minnesota composers launched in 1996 in collaboration with the American Composers Forum.
 Perfect Pitch was reformulated in 2001 as the Composer Institute, as the program’s focus broadened and national participation was invited.
 In 2006 the Orchestra added a public concert of the composers' new works conducted by Music Director Osmo Vänskä.
 Composer Aaron Jay Kernis directed the program for its first 11 seasons and was succeeded by Kevin Puts in 2015.

 Composer Institute Alumni

-Since 1996, 148 emerging composers have participated in the Minnesota Orchestra Composer Institute and its predecessor, Perfect Pitch.
-Many have since gone on to impressive careers, earning prestigious commissions and high honors, including multiple Grammy nominations and two shortlists for the Pulitzer Prize.
-A growing number have fostered connections to the Minnesota music community.
+Since 1996, 155 emerging composers have participated in the Minnesota Orchestra Composer Institute and its predecessor, Perfect Pitch.
+Many have since gone on to impressive careers, earning prestigious commissions and high honors, including multiple Grammy nominations and four shortlists for the Pulitzer Prize.
+Learn about some of their achievements and connections with other local ensembles.